nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ### Remove

-Except adding data, the build system also supports removing defined data.
+Besides adding data, the build system also supports removing defined data.
 For example, if in a common definition, a macro is defined for examples in the board, but your example cannot use it, then you can use following remove function to remove it.

 #### mcux_remove_configuration